The Siberian Tiger – the silent master of distance

 There is a moment when a tiger looks at you.

-Your body knows that something older than any city is sensing you.
+Your body knows that something is perceiving you that is older than any city.

 It's not a look – it's a connection.

-At this moment you understand that perception is not just seeing.
+At that moment you understand that perception is not just about seeing.

 That every movement, every breath, every sound is part of a larger system.

-And that – with all our technology, our knowledge, our vanity – we actually hardly notice anything.
+And that we – with all our technology, our knowledge, our vanity – actually perceive very little.

 Brandhoek moment